ZhouWeiJosh/JoshuaChow.github.io/projects/rose.md

 Initially, I joined as a way to continue the passion I had towards the field of robotics.
 And through the student lead component of the project, I learned about the difficulties that came with differing knowledge gaps and team coherency.

 This past school year however I took on more of a leadership role that involved management of the entire software team.
-Including running weekly meetings, tracking the progess of the different sub-disciplines, and of course developing the software, mostly the differential drive for me specifically.
-Though this only describes a third of the team which also includes the mechanical and electrical team.
+Including running weekly meetings, tracking the progess of the different sub-disciplines, and of course developing the software, mostly the differential drive for me.
+Though the team is vast including a subdisciplinaries in mechanical and electronical engineering.

-A quick video that encapsulates the progress made last school year: [Team RoSE URC 2025 SAR](https://www.youtube.com/watch?v=bVW3kchtqlg)
+Here's a quick video that encapsulates the progress made last school year: [Team RoSE URC 2025 SAR](https://www.youtube.com/watch?v=bVW3kchtqlg)

 Here is the Github organization: [Team RoSE](https://github.com/RoboticSpaceExploration)